hkjpotato/react-mobile-webapp/README.md

 URL/#start/end

 The start and end can be in form of
-- 1. "Place, CTITY" (e.g Gatech, ATL/Tech Square, ATL)
+- 1. "Place, CITY" (e.g Gatech, ATL/Tech Square, ATL)
 - 2. the start can be "your location", in this case, it will use the location data to get your current position.
 - 3. the end can be a preset of the following positions: